wilr/silverstripe-algolia/README.md

 }
 ```

+Or alternatively you can make use of JS Search SDK (https://www.algolia.com/doc/api-client/getting-started/install/javascript/)

 ## :mag: Inspect Object Fields

 To assist with debugging what fields will be pushed into Algolia and see what